avadev/Avalara-SDK-Ruby/docs/EInvoicing/V1/DocumentsApi.md

   count: 'true', # String | When set to true, the count of the collection is also returned in the response body
   count_only: 'false', # String | When set to true, only the count of the collection is returned
   filter: 'id eq 52f60401-44d0-4667-ad47-4afe519abb53', # String | Filter by field name and value.
 This filter only supports <code>eq</code> .
 Refer to [https://developer.avalara.com/avatax/filtering-in-rest/](https://developer.avalara.com/avatax/filtering-in-rest/) for more information on filtering.
 Filtering will be done over the provided startDate and endDate.
 If no startDate or endDate is provided, defaults will be assumed.
-  top: 10, # Float | If nonzero, return no more than this number of results.
-Used with <code>$skip</code> to provide pagination for large datasets.
-Unless otherwise specified, the maximum number of records that can be returned from an API call is 200 records.
+  top: 8.14, # Float | The number of items to include in the result.
   skip: '10' # String | If nonzero, skip this number of results before returning data.
 Used with <code>$top</code> to provide pagination for large datasets.
 }